 Foundations provide several benefits.
 First, they give your bed height.
 Although the floor is a great, sturdy place to put your bed, it might be difficult to get in and out of bed if it’s on the ground.

 If you get a foundation, get one that’s right for your bed.
 If you have a spring coil mattress, get a box spring that can absorb some of the pressure; otherwise, a sturdy, even foundation is best.
 The proper foundation will limit wear and tear on your mattress, extending the life of your bed.

-Lastly, they keep your bed away from dust and allergens that may exist on the floor.
+Lastly, mattress foundations keep your bed away from dust and allergens that may exist on the floor.
 Plus, they can add a stylish element to your bedroom decor.

 - When looking for a foundation for your mattress, first check the warranty.
 Make sure you know which kinds of foundations (often a box spring) will void your warranty.

 - Consider that box springs can’t bend.
-Depending on your bedroom, you may need a more flexible, lightweight foundation, like if you live in small apartment or high floor.
+Depending on your bedroom, you may need a more flexible, lightweight foundation, or slats if you live in a small apartment.

 - Look for features that suit your needs.
 Consider height and head and footboard attachments, if you have them.

 - Is it easy to assemble?
 A cheap sleep foundation might be appealing, but if it requires complicated assembly it may not be worth it.